xengineering/archinstall/README.md

 ## To Do

-- [ ] Create a main user with sudo permissions
 - [ ] Provide LUKS encryption
 - [ ] Support installation with WiFi (instead of cable connection)
 - [ ] Provide recommended package lists